 When we first moved to Scotland I had to work with a minister of the Church of Scotland, to familiarise myself with the ways of the Church.
 I did my familiarisation placement in Carrick Knowe Church, Edinburgh.

 I am married to the Rev Dr André Groenewald, who is the minister of Balerno Parish Church and previously served at Kirknewton and East Calder Parish Church.
-We have two boys: Henro, who is 10 years old and in P5 at Dean Park Primary School; and Nehan, who is 7 and and also attends at Dean Park.
+We have two boys: Henro, who is now12 years old and preparing to move up to high school at Balerno; and Nehan, who is 9 and and attends at Dean Park primary school.

 I strongly feel that God called me to Polbeth Harwood and the West Kirk of Calder – a huge big thank you to each and everyone for making me feel so welcome!